Binu42/c-1st-project/README.md

 private shops management c++ program

 facilities provided:-
- 1. login
+ 1. login in already existing account.
- 2. signup
+ 2. creating a new account.
+ 3. Reset password of shopkeeper account.
- 3. items addition and deletion
+ 3. items addition and deletion by shopkeeper.
- 4. price rate increase or decrease
+ 4. price rate increase or decrease by shopkeeper.